 Since May 2016, Professor Giuseppe Torluccio is the Vice President of Grameen Italia.

 The staff of Grameen Italia is composed by professionals coming from different studying and working areas as business administration, project management, psychology, communication and legal studies.

-Planning, Training, Mentoring and Research are the four areas in which Italia Grameen Foundation conducts its activities and they have been identified to guarantee a correct development of the Grameen Model in the Italian context, preserving its richness and complexity.
+Planning, Training, Mentoring and Research are the four areas in which Fondazione Grameen Italia conducts its activities and they have been identified to guarantee a correct development of the Grameen Model in the Italian context, preserving its richness and complexity.